EdD in Special Education

-The EdD program requires 72 hours beyond the requirements of the master’s degree.
+The EdD program requires 72 hours beyond the requirements of the bachelor’s degree.

 Doctoral students must successfully pass a qualifying exam.
 This is given to assess the student’s current knowledge of the field, their ability to synthesize professional literature, engage in professional writing practices, and orally present/discuss key issues within the field.
 This process is conducted by three faculty members and may be used to help define the student’s plan of study.

 Doctoral students must complete comprehensive exams, which have a written and oral component, which is constructed and evaluated by the student’s doctoral committee in order to advance to “candidacy” status.
 A minimum of six hours of 9090 Research is required for the doctoral program in completion of the dissertation.